GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 # OpenTelemetry Operations Collector

+> ### :warning: This product is currently in ALPHA and not officially supported by Google.

 This repository is focused on building and packaging the OpenTelemetry Collector for use with Google Cloud Monitoring.

 ## Collector for Linux